ber136192/datasharing/README.md

 1. Censored

 Continuous variables are anything measured on a quantitative scale that could be any fractional number.
 An example would be something like weight measured in kg.
-[Ordinal data](http://en.wikipedia.org/wiki/Ordinal_data) are data that have a fixed, small (< 100) number of levels but are ordered.
+[Original data](http://en.wikipedia.org/wiki/Original_data) are data that have a fixed, small (< 100) number of levels but are ordered.
 This could be for example survey responses where the choices are: poor, fair, good.
 [Categorical data](http://en.wikipedia.org/wiki/Categorical_variable) are data where there are multiple categories, but they aren't ordered.
 One example would be sex: male or female.
 [Missing data](http://en.wikipedia.org/wiki/Missing_data) are data that are missing and you don't know the mechanism.
 You should code missing values as `NA`.
 [Censored data](http://en.wikipedia.org/wiki/Censoring_(statistics\)) are data